U.S. Energy Information Administration logo

 Quick Facts

-• Arkansas accounts for about 1% of U.S. total natural gas production, and holds about 1% of the nation’s natural gas reserves.
+• Arkansas accounts for about 1% of U.S. total natural gas production and natural gas reserves.

 • There are three biodiesel manufacturing plants in Arkansas with a combined production capacity of 115 million gallons per year, the fifth highest of any state and nearly 5% of the U.S. total.

-• In 2021, coal reclaimed the top spot as the leading fuel used to generate electricity in Arkansas, surpassing natural gas, and accounted for 35% of the state’s total net generation.
+• In 2022, natural gas was the leading fuel used to generate electricity in Arkansas, surpassing coal, and accounted for 38% of the state’s total net generation.

-• Arkansas ranks among the 10 states with the lowest average electricity retail price, and about half the state's households rely on electricity for heating.
+• Arkansas ranks among the 10 states with the lowest average electricity price, and about half the state's households rely on electricity as their primary source for home heating.

 More Data & Analysis in Arkansas